aws-samples/aws-dynamodb-examples/global-serverless/README.md

 * Click to [https://dynamodbworkshop.s3.amazonaws.com/global-serverless/index.html](https://dynamodbworkshop.s3.amazonaws.com/global-serverless/index.html)

 This app deployed as a static html site and does not directly make any calls to AWS.
-Instead it prompts you to enter an API URL.
+Instead it has an **Add API** button by which you can enter an API URL.
 When you click save, it will store the URL as a browser cookie, and show a set of buttons which you can use to test the API.

 1. Paste in the API URL to the web app and click Save.
 Test the API works by pressing the Ping button.